 Understanding what to expect if arrested by DHS and placed in removal proceedings is vital—in particular, know that an arrest by DHS does not automatically lead to an order of removal.
 Many foreign nationals have more than one form of relief available to them to prevent their removal.
 An immigration attorney can advise someone arrested by DHS, assisting in their preparation to challenge their removal proceedings.

 While this article is intended to provide a general overview of removal proceedings, it is not intended to serve as legal advice on its own.
 We strongly encourage anyone undergoing removal proceedings to secure the assistance of an immigration attorney as soon as possible.
-Our Michigan deportation lawyer could fight for you to stay in this country.

 One of the first things a non-citizen should do after being detained for deportation is to deny the grounds for removal under the Immigration and Nationality Act (INA) Section 237.
 Even if an immigrant is removable, the Department of Homeland Security may have charged this person as removable on improper grounds; this serves as one potential option an attorney could use to fight the removal.